AutoModality/time_synchronizer/README.md

 $make

 Do sudo without password:

 $sudo visudo

-Add this line at the end (change “jerome” to your username):
+Add this line at the end:

 nvidia ALL=(ALL) NOPASSWD: ALL

-Insert LKM at bootup and remove it at shutdown or reboot Create file '.startup.commands' in the /home/nvidia:
+Insert LKM at bootup and remove it at shutdown or reboot

+Create file '.startup.commands' in the /home/nvidia:

 #!/bin/sh